-In other cases, the installer has simply not mastered the techniques required to properly install a quality epoxy coating.
+In other cases, the installer has simply not mastered the techniques required to properly install a quality epoxy-polyaspartic coating.
 Concrete preparation, crack repair, product selection and application techniques can take years to master.
 Add to that, the need for commercial-grade equipment like grinders, floor machines and HEPA-filtered vacuums.

 Concrete Surface Profile